 4. Can be wiped clean or rinsed under the tap

-5. The manufacturer offers a money-back guarantee and lifetime limited warranty
+5. The manufacturer offers a money-back guarantee and a lifetime limited warranty

 Ideal for candy, meats, and BBQ, the DiGi digital thermometer has a temperature range of between 40°F and 450°F.